goldennoodles/Spring-Twitter-Bot/README.md

  The pom.xml currently holds the configuration needed if you are using Azure to deploy your application.
- If you don't deploy you application to the cloud, you will need to run it locally meaning that you cannot turn your computer off as it will end the app.
+ If you don't deploy you application to the cloud, you will need to run it locally meaning that you cannot turn your computer off as it will kill the app.

  a.k.a - best to deploy to a cloud provider.